-constant>, XML node, optional parameter the user is able to input variables that need to be kept constant.
-For doing this, as many constant> nodes as needed can be input, where the body of the node contains the constant value that is going to be injected as an additional variable
+<constant>, XML node, optional parameter the user is able to input variables that need to be kept constant.
+For doing this, as many <constant> nodes as needed can be input.
+There are options for setting a constant.
+To simply set the constant's value, the body of the node contains the constant value, and the <constant> node has the following attributes: